tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ## Integrating with Vim via ALE

 If you install `remark-cli`, [ALE][] will automatically detect it and start linting accordingly.
-If you run `:ALEInfo`, you will see `remark-lint` in the list of "Available Linters".
+If you run `:ALEInfo`, you will see "remark_lint" in the list of "Available Linters".

 > There is some term juggling going on here.
 [ALE][] refers to both the "fixer"
-> and the "linter" as `remark-lint` (possibly for historical reasons).
+> and the "linter" as "remark-lint" (possibly for historical reasons).
 But note
 > that the `g:ale_markdown_remark_lint_executable` variable is set to
-> `remark`.
-So `remark-lint` is the one that we want, and it will use the right
+> `remark`, so "remark-lint" is the one that we want, and it will use the right
 > command.

 You can configure [ALE][] to use `remark-lint` as a "fixer" via a global